ashwinvis/ashwinvis.github.io/content/2021-08-30-domain-name.md

 And this one on receiving [emails](https://wizardzines.com/comics/receiving-email/) which I will think about later.
-Self hosting emails is not an easy feat.
+Self-hosting emails is not an easy feat.

-On the choosing the domain registrar question, I got a really good tip from [Jan Lukas-Else](https://jlelse.blog/dev/free-website) who had good experience with [Porkbun][Porkbun].
+On the choosing the domain registrar question, I got a excellent tip from [Jan Lukas-Else](https://jlelse.blog/dev/free-website) who had good experience with [Porkbun][Porkbun].
 Therefore, I went there and there were many good deals going on.